Tanel Leok: 2013: Honda and TM

 In September 2012 Tanel signed for British motocross team Route77energy MVR-D Honda.
 His teammate in 2013 season was Jason Dougan.
 On 2 June, Tanel crashed heavily and broke his collarbone, causing him two miss two races.
 At the end of the month, Route77 Honda withdrew from the World Motocross Championship due to financial problems.
 Prior to the Swedish Grand Prix, Leok rejoined the TM Racing Factory Team.

 2014: TM

 In November 2013 Tanel re-signed for Italian motocross team TM Ricci Racing.
 His teammate in 2014 season was Davide Guarneri.
-TM Ricci Racing rider Tanel Leok hasn’t had the best of starts to the season.
+TM Ricci Racing rider Tanel Leok has not had the best of starts to the season.
 With a knee injury he picked up in the off-season.

 2015: Kawasaki

 The Estonian Express, Tanel Leok, has signed an agreement with the British-based LPE Kawasaki Team for next year.
 After a long time in the Grand Prix's, Leok will focus himself on the British MX1 Championship and the MX Nationals in Great Britain.
 Tanel had a good season racing the British Championship and finished second in the championship under the LPE Kawasaki.